 - Check the box Write Fingerprint to first sector.

-Note:Choosing this option writes an acknowledgment to the disk upon completion of KillDisk stating that Active@ Killdisk has successfully erased the disk.
+Note:Choosing this option writes an acknowledgement to the disk upon completion of KillDisk stating that Active@ Killdisk has successfully erased the disk.
 This option meets the requirements of U-M Property Disposition to avoid sanitization fees for the disposal of digital media.

 - Click Start.

 - Confirm action by typing ERASE-ALL-DATA in the Confirm Action window.
 Click OK.

 Once the sanitization process has completed, Active@ KillDisk will produce a certificate containing the date, information about the disk, a sanitization status of pass or fail, and a verification status.